Brandon-Hurst/ADI_EWNA24_CFSDemo/I2C_ADXL343/README.md

 ## Setup

 ### Prepare Hardware:
+**FTHR**:
+- Connect VCC to the FTHR board's 3.3V, and GND to FTHR GND
+- Connect I2C SDA to SDA on the bottom of J1
+- Connect I2C SCL to the adjact pin to SDA
+- Connect INT to to next pin up (INT is on P7 of the Pmod board)

+**EVKIT**:
 -   Connect INT2 of the ADXL343 to GPIO P2.11 of the MAX32690 EV Kit (header J4.7).
 -   Connect SCL of the ADXL343 to GPIO P2.8/I2C0_SCL of the MAX32690 EV Kit (header J4.8).
 -   Connect SDA of the ADXL343 to GPIO P2.7/I2C0_SDA of the MAX32690 EV Kit (header J4.9).